nice-game-hints/template/README.md

  ┃ ┗ 📜 benother.md
 ```

-Subguides are listed in alphabetical order so it is suggested to use numbering to name the files.
-The file name is only visible in browser location bar.
+Subguides are listed in alphabetical order so it is suggested to ~~use numbering to name the files~~ use the `order`metadata.
+The file name is only visible in browser location bar and some other places.
-The other option is to use `order` metadata.
+The preferred option is to use `order` metadata.
 It will then order the sub guides from lower number to higher.
 For example if you want to order the `benother.md` before `another.md`:
 ```markdown
 filename: another.md
 ---